slu-soc5650/slu-soc5650.github.io/content/docs/meeting_05.md

 <br>

 ## After Class
 The Lab-05 instructions are available in `module-2-combine-sources` or can viewed online [here](https://github.com/slu-soc5650/module-2-combine-sources/blob/master/assignments/lab-05.pdf).
-You'll need to create a new `.Rproj` for it in your assignments repository and then works to clean-up some more Clean Water Act data on polluted rivers and streams in the St. Louis area.
+You'll need to create a new `.Rproj` for it in your assignments repository and then combine data on Medicaid and foodstamp (SNAP) recipients by Missouri County.
 You won't need to create a map this week, just focus on wrangling the data.

 <br>